-4021 Industrial Technology Organization and Management (Fall/Spring) 1 credit hour Organization and management of industrial technology.
+4021 Industrial Technology Organization and Management

+Organization and management of industrial technology.
 May be repeated for credit.

-4022 Engineering Design Concepts (Spring-even years)
+4022 Engineering Design Concepts

 Prerequisite: INDT 1032 or consent of instructor.
 Theory and application of the design process in aerospace design, structural design, and mechanical design.
 A model will be designed, constructed, and tested for each design area.